 Existing telephone numbers can be retained and migrated to the new technology however there may be a requirement to either change or upgrade hardware on site, this will only be identified by speaking to a technical expert.

-In summary the key to a successful migration to new internet technology is all in the planning and highlighting any potential risks along with implementing a full testing plan, this is something we do meticulously with all our clients.
+The key to a successful migration to new internet technology is all in the planning and highlighting any potential risks along with implementing a full testing plan.

 1. Don’t renew your ISDN CONTRACT